Pougher/operating-system/documentation.md

 * Give the user complete control over their computer system, and place absolutely no security restrictions upon the user.

 ### System Memory Map
-Upon booting, Racoon sets aside various virtual addresses that are assigned purposes within the kernel.
+Upon booting, OS sets aside various virtual addresses that are assigned purposes within the kernel.
 These addresses range from 0xC0000000-0xC1400000 and may not be used by anything other than the kernel.
-This memory region is approximately all the memory Racoon needs to boot successfully, minus other memory that is needed by applications, such as the heap or the stack.
+This memory region is approximately all the memory OS needs to boot successfully, minus other memory that is needed by applications, such as the heap or the stack.

-The Racoon memory map is as follows:
+The OS memory map is as follows:
 | Virtual Memory Address | Purpose  | Size |
 |-|-|-|
 |0xC0000000| The Kernel | 4 Mebibytes |